StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 4
+someone playing a xylophone sound and rattles.
+This is an amateur recording.
+You can hear clicking and recording noises.
+This audio may be playing demonstrating specific sounds on a device. someone playing a xylophone sound and rattles.
+This is an amateur recording.
+You can hear clicking and recording noises.
+This audio may be playing demonstrating specific sounds on a device.
 [Go to Prompt 1](#prompt1)

 ![Vocals 4 Waveform](iterations1/vocals_4_waveform_spectrogram.png)